RunCloudIO/butler/README.md

 ```
 **IMPORTANT PART**.
 After the installation succeeded, change your DNS inside System Preferences > Network > Advanced > DNS to **`127.0.0.1`**.
 Failure to do so **will prevent** you from running custom domain TLD.

-To update, just `git pull` and then run `install.sh` again.
 If you have **moved** the folder to a different path, simply run `install.sh` inside the new path to make sure `butler` command know about it.

+# Upgrade

+To update, just `git pull` the latest release and then run `install.sh` again.  `install.sh` command will not replace your `docker-compose.yaml` and `.env`.
+But if we release a new update to that compose file, you can just delete your compose file and running `install.sh` will re-add latest `docker-composer.yaml`.

 # Tips & Tricks

 To make your life easier, it is better to use your daily command rather than invoking `butler` directly.
 Before doing this, make sure you have **REMOVE** Laravel Valet completely.
 So, here it is.
 Edit `~/.bash_profile` and append these lines:

 ```
-alias valet="butler valet"
+alias valet="butler"
 alias php="butler php"
 alias composer="butler composer"
 ```